 Most dog owners know this scene well: a fluffy pup at our feet, chomping endlessly on a noisy toy nestled between their paws.
 Squeeeeeky-squeaky-squeaky!

-In full pet parent confession, we might have even—dare it be said out loud?—secretly removed the squeaker a time or two.
+In full pet parent confession, we might have even—dare we say it out loud?—secretly removed the squeaker a time or two.

 Why do dogs like squeaky toys anyway?
-We asked Mikkel Becker, KPA CTP, CBCC-KA, CPDT-KA, CDBC, a dog behavior counselor and lead animal trainer for Fear Free about how our canine pals respond to certain stimuli.
+We asked Mikkel Becker, KPA CTP, CBCC-KA, CPDT-KA, CDBC, a dog behavior consultant and lead animal trainer for Fear Free, about how our canine pals respond to certain stimuli.

 3 Reasons Why Dogs Like Squeaky Toys